-For many photographers, there a certain images and photos that resonate with them and some may have even given the inspiration to start into the world of photography.
-Looking at and learning about other’s photos is an essential part of learning, and by learning about famous and iconic images, you can gain a lot of valuable knowledge and techniques.
+For many photographers, there are certain images and photos that resonate with them, and some may have even given the inspiration to start in the world of photography.
+Looking at and learning about others’ photos is an essential part of learning.
+Learning about famous and iconic photos can gain a lot of valuable knowledge and techniques.

-Here are 15 some of the most iconic photos that you need to see and appreciate.
+Here are 15 of the most iconic photos you need to see and appreciate.

 What Makes an Iconic Photo?

 What is an iconic photo?
 While most people will have a different definition or criteria for what makes an image iconic, they do have something in common.
 Most iconic photographs will either document an important event in history, trigger an emotional response, or provoke thoughts or insight into something.

 An iconic image could even be all three.
 No matter how you define what makes a photograph iconic, there is no doubt that there are numerous images throughout our history that stand above the rest.